Tomás A. Gahangahan@pwrfl-law.com

-From law school, Tomás joined the King County Prosecuting Attorney’s Office, where he served for 11 years.
-As a senior deputy prosecutor, Tomás tried nearly one hundred cases, included scores of high profile domestic violence, sexual assault and gang cases.
+From law school, Tomás joined the King County Prosecuting Attorney’s Office, where he served the public for 11 years.
+As a senior deputy prosecutor, Tomás tried nearly 100 cases, including scores of high profile domestic violence, sexual assault and gang cases.
 Tomás dedicated much of his career to serving King County’s most vulnerable and marginalized victims of violent crimes, and earned a reputation for successfully taking some of the toughest cases to trial.
 He has trained lawyers, interpreters, advocates and community leaders statewide and internationally on various aspects of trial work, victimology, cultural issues and working with undocumented persons.

 When he's not in the courtroom, Tomás coaches soccer, cooks, draws, and plays with his family.
 He lives in Wedgwood with his wife, an ER nurse, and their four children.